To build your own Itinerary, click to add an item to your Itinerary basket.

 In the tiny former Methodist Chapel in the pretty riverside town of Cookham, discover the wonderful art of the characterful Stanley Spencer, considered one of the greatest British painters of the 20th century.
 The Stanley Spencer Gallery has two exhibitions a year and the winter exhibition launches in November.
 Why not visit this hidden gem for yourself?

-Contemporary Art Fairs – Windsor
+Contemporary Art Fairs – WINDSOR

 The turning on of the Christmas lights will get everybody into the yuletide spirit!
 November's light switch on events in the Windsor, Eton and Maidenhead area mark the start of a whole host of fun Christmas events for all the family.